Vishwathma2004/ArtAi-Studio/README.md

 # ArtAi-Studio

 An AI-powered full-stack application that generates SaaS (Software-as-a-Service) product templates based on text input using modern web technologies.
+Includes authentication, image uploads, user-specific data storage, and Razorpay payment gateway integration.

 ---

 ## 📌 Project Overview

 **ArtAi-Studio** is designed to help users convert ideas or descriptions into functional SaaS product templates with minimal effort.
-It features a React-based frontend, a Node.js + Express backend, and MongoDB for storage.
-Authentication, image uploads, and user-specific data storage are all built in.
+It features a React-based frontend, a Node.js + Express backend, MongoDB for storage, JWT-based authentication, and integrated Razorpay for payment handling.

 ---